RobinLinus/coins-legacy/notes/bitcoin-lite-network.md

 = 3000 * 2 * 625 bytes / block
 ~ 3.75 MB / block
 ```
 Suppose we have downloaded the SPV proofs for each UTXO consumed in the block.
+We denote such a set of SPV proofs as *block extension*.
 They prove output inclusion and imply the output paths.
 Then to prove an output was actually *unspent* we have to download the corresponding chunk of UTXO paths.

 Assuming we have to download 2/3 of the chunks to prove all outputs of the 100 most recent blocks.
 Then we would have to download 280 MB of UTXO paths (uncompressed size).